eliperelman/react-fout-stager/README.md

 - Fork and clone this repo.
 - Install the dependencies with `yarn`.
-- Start the development servers with `yarn start`.
+- Start the development server with `yarn start`.
 - Use CTRL-C to exit the development server.
 - Use `yarn build` to generate the compiled component for publishing to npm.